supasuge/HackDearbornCTF-Rewind-Reality/crypto/combined-multiple-recursive...what/solution/WRITEUP.md

 ## CMRG

-CMRG is a PRNG (Pseudor Random Number Generator) that combines two Linear Congruential Generators (LCGs).
+CMRG is a PRNG (Pseudo Random Number Generator) that combines two Linear Congruential Generators (LCGs).
 Given two coprime moduli, $m_1$ and $m_2$, the structure is as follows:

 $$
 x_i = a_{11} x_{i-1} + a_{12} x_{i-2} + a_{13} x_{i-3} \mod m_1